aws-samples/one-observability-demo/docs/CDK_CLEANUP.md

 - Returns true only if ALL deletions succeeded
 - Determines whether cleanup should proceed

-#### 3. CDK Staging Bucket Cleanup (`rCDKStagingBucketCleanupFunction`)
+#### 3. Bucket Cleanup (`rBucketCleanupFunction`)
+- Generic function to clean up S3 buckets
-- Empties and deletes CDK staging bucket
+- Accepts `bucketName` and `deleteBucket` parameters
-- Handles versioned objects and delete markers
+- Empties bucket by deleting all objects and versions
+- Optionally deletes the bucket itself
+- Used for both CDK staging bucket and cache bucket
 - Only runs if all stack deletions succeed

 #### 4. Cleanup Completion (`rCleanupCompletionFunction`)
 Deletes all retained resources when cleanup succeeds:
-- Lambda functions: stack-lister, deletion-checker, staging-cleanup, cleanup-monitor, cleanup-completion
+- Lambda functions: stack-lister, deletion-checker, bucket-cleanup, cleanup-monitor, cleanup-completion
 - IAM roles: All roles for Lambda functions, Step Function, and EventBridge
 - EventBridge rules matching the stack name
 - Step Function state machine itself